lijqhs/bonjour/content/posts/assimil/leçon-63-pronounce-plus.md

     * Ce stage est un plus pour ta carrière.
 (That course is a plus for your career)

 - **Do not pronounce the s**:
-  + in comparative form if the adjective it precedes starts with a *consonant*:
+  + in comparative form or superlative form (*le plus*) if the adjective it precedes starts with a *consonant*:
     * Je suis plus grand que toi.
 (I am taller than you)
+    * C'était le plus intéressant.
+(That was the most interesting)
   + used in the negation **ne...plus**:
     * Je n'aime plus les films d'horreur.
 (I don't like horror movies anymore)
     * Je ne veux plus de café.
 (I don't want coffee anymore)